bytecodealliance/registry/crates/server/README.md

 ## Running the server

-The registry server can be started with either in-memory or PostgresQL storage.
+The registry server can be started with either in-memory or PostgreSQL storage.

 ### In-memory storage